Some guidelines for new members on how the Club operates.

 Especially for the youngsters as Father Christmas arrives by boat!
 Fun and games provided but please bring a ‘plate’ of food for the tea e.g. sandwiches, cakes etc. Crisps and squash are provided by the club.

 Other social events are held such as quiz nights, walks and barbeques.
-These are listed on this site and detailed in the handbook.
+These are listed on this site and detailed on the website.
 Also watch the notice board.